Twitch Logo

 Twitch Logo 2019-present

-The modern format of the logo is the same as the previous one.
+The modern logo format is the same as the previous one.
 The difference lies in the change of color to light purple and the narrowing of the gaps between the letters.
 The updated variation was presented on September 26, 2019.
 It was jointly developed by the Collins studio and the web service’s design department.

 The logo creators emphasize that they aimed to create a unique font.
-Additionally, they wanted to add emotions to the graphics and change the style to a more friendly one, inviting users to join a new world and become a part of it.
+Additionally, they wanted to add emotion to the graphics and change the style to a friendlier one, inviting users to join a new world and become part of it.

 Font and Colors